 While training on human trafficking is not mandated for law enforcement, Montana has established a human trafficking education account that may be used to educate law enforcement on prevention and detection of trafficking.
-Single party consent to audiotaping is available to law enforcement in the course of investigations.
-Wiretapping is not expressly allowed in investigations for sex trafficking, ICSE, or prostitution-related offenses.
+Single party consent to audiotaping and wiretapping are broadly available to law enforcement during the course of investigations.
 The sex trafficking offense does not prohibit a defense based on the use of a law enforcement decoy posing as a minor in investigations; however, the "sexual abuse of children" offense seems to prohibit the defense and permit law enforcement to use the Internet to investigate the crime.
 Montana has established a statewide reporting and response system for missing children and requires prompt reporting of missing and located children.
-When ICSE is discovered in a police investigation, the state also requires law enforcement to provide the discovered materials "to the law enforcement contact at the child victim identification program at the national center for missing and exploited children" to determine whether a previously identified child is depicted.
+When CSAM is discovered in a police investigation, the state also requires law enforcement to provide the discovered materials "to the law enforcement contact at the child victim identification program at the national center for missing and exploited children" to determine whether a previously identified child is depicted.